Bryan Reynolds Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.10 team ERA that leads all MLB pitching staffs.
+- The Rays' 3.03 team ERA ranks first across all MLB pitching staffs.

-- Rays pitchers combine to surrender 19 home runs (0.7 per game), the fewest in the league.
+- Rays pitchers combine to give up the fewest home runs in baseball (19 total, 0.6 per game).

+- McClanahan (5-0) takes the mound for the Rays in his seventh start of the season.
+He has a 2.12 ERA in 34 2/3 innings pitched, with 42 strikeouts.

+- In his last time out on Thursday, the left-hander threw five innings against the Chicago White Sox, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.